sharad-nikam/SolutionMakers-BDD/README.md

 1. Clone this repository to your local machine.

-2. Configure your test environment by updating the properties in the configuration files located in the `src/main/resources` directory.
+2. Configure your test environment by updating the properties in the configuration files in the `src/main/resources` directory.

 Run your tests by executing the following command: mvn test